DJ-Dingo/pibooth-pir-sensor/README.rst

 Most commen PIR-sensors hc-sr501, hc-sr505 Mini``|``
 We use hc-sr501 here, but it works with any PIR-sensor

-Set the jumper to single trigger``|``
+- Set the jumper to single trigger.
-Set the sensitivity all the way to the right. (lower it if you need to, or use some tricks)``|`` Set the delay all the way to the left 0.3 sec
+- Set the sensitivity all the way to the right. (lower it if you need to, or use some tricks).
+- Set the delay all the way to the left 0.3 sec.

-Tricks to make PIR, less sensitive but still respond.``|`` 2 things you can do.
+Tricks to make PIR, less sensitive but still respond.
+- There are 2 things you can do.
 Take off the white plastic shield.

 .. image:: https://raw.githubusercontent.com/DJ-Dingo/pibooth-pir-sensor/master/templates/pir-sensor-no-shield.png